backupbrew/switchbrew/NV services.md

 ### NVGPU\_IOCTL\_CHANNEL\_SET\_PRIORITY

-Change channel's priority.
+Changes channel's priority.
 Identical to Linux driver.

 ` struct {`
 `   __in u32 priority;    // 0x32 is low, 0x64 is medium and 0x96 is high`